skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **temperature** *(double)* - Default: *300.0*

-  This argument specifies the target temperature in unit of K.
+  This argument specifies the target temperature.
+The unit is K.

 \